Quasi-Monte Carlo with one categorical variable: Discussion

-We also tried a complex importance sampling problem from \cite{hest:1995} modeling reliability of oil inventory for an energy utility.
-The integrand was of the mixture importance sampling form~\eqref{eq:mixis}.
+We tried a complex importance sampling problem from \cite{hest:1995} modeling reliability of oil inventory for an energy utility.
+The estimator was of the mixture importance sampling form \eqref{eq:mixis}.
+An interesting aspect of mixture importance sampling is that it benefits from using $p_{\ell'}(\bsx_i)$ when $\bsx_i$ was drawn from $p_\ell$ for $\ell\ne\ell'$.
 We found only a moderate improvement with RQMC giving roughly $O(n^{-1.15})$ variance.
-The example comes from \cite{hest:1995} and was also studied by \cite{li:tan:chen:2013}.
-Here we only mention it to show that RQMC with mixture sampling will not always give an improvement that is practically meaningful.
-The relevant integrands were discontinuous and we speculate that they may have had important high order interactions.
+The example was also studied by \cite{li:tan:chen:2013}.
+Here we only mention it to show that RQMC with mixture sampling will not always give an an extremely large improvement.
+The relevant integrands were discontinuous and we speculate that they may also have had important high order interactions.

+We might also have a variable with a mixed distribution including a continuous component with a density function and $L$ atoms.
+For this setting we can make the continuous part of that variable's distribution into an $L+1$'st mixture component.
+We will still need to sample within the range of that continuous component.
+For that we can add an $s+1$'st component to $\bsu$, which is then the $s+2$'nd component of $\bsz$.

 We have considered one categorical variable.
-Some problems may well have two or more categorical variables.
+Some problems will have two or more categorical variables.
 Suppose that there are $K$ categorical variables where the $k$'th one has $L_k$ levels.
 Then we have the choice of whether to use $K$ different components of RQMC to make the allocations, or to use one component with $L=\prod_{k=1}^KL_k$ levels in it.
 Optimizing the choice between these two approaches is outside the scope of this article.